andreamazza89/types-and-programming-languages/ch03/notes.md

 We are going to introduce a very simple language, where we have booleans, the number 0, the predicate `isZero`, `succ`/`prec` to create more numbers and conditionals (if t then t else t).

-The grammar given describes the abstract sysntax of the language.
+The grammar given describes the abstract syntax of the language.
 Each 'line' in the grammar is a `term`.
 Right now 'term' and 'expression' means the same, but later we will specialise the latter to term/type/kind expressions, whereas terms represent computations.